eic/EICrecon/README.md

 ### EICrecon
 The EICrecon repository is where the reconstruction code will be kept.
-There is a top-level CMakeLists.txt file here that will build everything.
+There is a top-level CMakeLists.txt file here that can sort-of build everything.
+Well, OK.
+The BarrelEMCal plugin requires a header from the jana_edm4hep and tries to get it from its JANA install location.
-Currently that includes just the _jana_edm4hep_ and _jana_dd4hep_ plugins.
+Thus, it is only available after jana_edm4hep has been installed.
+So when you build _EICrecon_, you should do each part individually as shown below.
+The system needs to be updated to be less dependent on the install locations of the plugins, but that will wait until an official build system is established.
 ~~~
 git clone https://github.com/eic/EICrecon ${EICTOPDIR}/EICrecon

+cd ${EICTOPDIR}/EICrecon/GEOMETRY/plugins/jana_dd4hep
+cmake3 -S . -B build -DCMAKE_CXX_STANDARD=17 -DCMAKE_BUILD_TYPE=Debug
+cmake3 --build build --target install -- -j8

+cd ${EICTOPDIR}/EICrecon/I_O/plugins/jana_edm4hep
+cmake3 -S . -B build -DCMAKE_CXX_STANDARD=17 -DCMAKE_BUILD_TYPE=Debug
+cmake3 --build build --target install -- -j8

-cd ${EICTOPDIR}/EICrecon
+cd ${EICTOPDIR}/EICrecon/RECON/plugins/BarrelEMCal
 cmake3 -S . -B build -DCMAKE_CXX_STANDARD=17 -DCMAKE_BUILD_TYPE=Debug
 cmake3 --build build --target install -- -j8
 ~~~